miladev95/api-response/README.md

 ## Overriding payload structure

-If you want a different JSON structure (for example to include `meta` or to follow a specification), override `formatSuccessPayload` or `formatErrorPayload` in your class:
+If you want a different JSON structure (for example to include `meta` or to follow a specification), override `formatSuccessPayload` or `formatErrorPayload` in your class.
+Below is a fuller example showing a custom success payload and preserving type hints.

 ```php
 <?php